 Saxon Grammar and Writing (SGW) uses the same educational methodology that has popularized the Saxon math books.
 Courses for grades four through eight are designed so that students can do much of their work independently.
+Saxon Grammar and Writing 3, a new course for third graders published by Hake Publishing, is also available but is reviewed separately.
 New concepts are taught in small increments, building upon prior concepts in a spiral fashion that helps students retain what they have learned.
 Lessons also offer continual review.

 There are three components for each level: student edition, student workbook, and teacher guide.
 Both the student edition and student workbook serve as worktexts with instruction, exercises, and assignments.